plenaerts/eml2pdf/README.md

                         Number of parallel processes.
 Defaults to the number of available logical CPU's to eml2pdf.
   -p size, --page size  a3 a4 a5 b4 b5 letter legal or ledger with or without
-                        'landscape', for example: 'a4 landscape' or 'a3' including quotes.
-Defaults to 'a4', implying portrait.
+                        "landscape", for example: "a4 landscape" or "a3" including quotes.
+Defaults to "a4", implying portrait.
   --unsafe              Don't sanitize HTML from potentially unsafe elements
                         such as remote images, scripts, etc. This may expose sensitive user information.